Cornmeal:

 Frequently Asked Questions

-1 cup of Cornmeal weighs 140 grams.
-This is the standard measurement used in most American recipes.
+- 1 cup of Cornmeal weighs 140 grams — the standard used in most American recipes.
+Use the converter above for any other amount.

-How many cups is 140 grams of Cornmeal?
+- How many grams is ¼ cup of Cornmeal?